isolver/ioHub/docs/iohub/quickstart.rst

 This approach is most useful when your experiment uses more complex devices like an eye tracker or analog to digital input device.
-However it can be used for any experiment, and has the advantage of cleanly seperating device configuration from the experiment runtime logic.
+However it can be used for any experiment, and has the advantage of cleanly separating device configuration from the experiment runtime logic.
 This separation allows, for example, the same experiment script to be used while still being able to easily change the eye tracker device that is used during the experiment runtime.
 Nothing in the python experiment logic needs to change,